 A corporation has a strange life.
 It is founded in the spirit of change, with key people leading a messy, tenuous advance toward new adventures.
 If lucky, the corporation achieves some success in the forms of profit, market share, and notoriety.
 Then, it starts to shift its attitude.
 It wants to replicate its successes, so it starts to move toward replication and defense.
-The corporation changes from upstart to adult, eventually resulting in old grey men in old grey suits whose goals are to command and control.
+The corporation changes from upstart to adult, eventually resulting in old grey men in old grey suits.

 Of course, not all corporations experience this pattern of ossification.
 [The ones you can name right away are the outliers.]
 But if you asked the youngest employees of the Fortune 500, they would probably candidly tell you about the inflexible internal processes, the difficulty of testing out new ideas, and the layers of approval needed to make a seemingly simple change.
 A friend who negotiated the ability to work from home occasionally was told to keep it under wraps because “the whole sixth floor” would want the same opportunity if word got out.
 The machine resists change.